scoumbourdis/grocery-crud-codeigniter-4/README.md

 * `set_field_upload` is now removed.
 The upload functionality was a feature that was causing security issues as it could work only to a public folder and the uploader was not up to date and it was causing confusion to the developers that just wanted to see it working and unfortunately they couldn't.
+* Removing the ability to use Grocery CRUD as preloaded library.
+For example `$this->grocery_crud->render();`.
+This was causing bugs and unwanted issues as the library most of the cases wasn't initialised correctly.

 ### Changing default configurations/values